Why it's now cheaper than ever to fly across the Atlantic

 The common factor is that these are low-cost airlines who strip back their on-board offering to attract passengers with a basic "no frills" ticket price that's extremely attractive when compared to the standard prices charged by mainline carriers like British Airways, KLM and Lufthansa.

-They also use the latest generation of aircraft which are much lighter and more fuel efficient, meaning its cheaper than ever to transport passengers over greater distances.
+They also use the latest generation of aircraft which are much lighter and more fuel-efficient, meaning its cheaper than ever to transport passengers over greater distances.

-WOW air's CEO Skúli Mogensen says he sees his airline as a "logistics provider," much like Amazon, sending its goods from A to B and looking for ways to automate and reduce costs which will become "irresistible" to passengers.
+In August 2018, Wow Air's CEO Skúli Mogensen told CNN Travel he saw his airline as a "logistics provider," much like Amazon, sending its goods from A to B and looking for ways to automate and reduce costs which will become "irresistible" to passengers.

 Disrupting the market